lbl-neutrino/pacmon/README.md

 containing the noise rate.

-Once patterns start emerging in the code, we can switch to a more modular structure that doesn't require editing existing functions.
+Once patterns start emerging in the code, we can switch to a more modular structure that doesn't require editing so many existing functions.

 ## Copyright and Licensing